nemanjam/hn-new-jobs/docs/notes3.md

-select control with months for histogram and table // ovo sad clean up layout divs move select from table to histogram
+select control with months for histogram and table // ovo sad clean up layout divs move select from table to histogram stats db queries, number of companies and ads responsive table